prasannax1/starships/README.md

 ![Ship scale](images/scale/scale-standard.png)

-The Atlas is intended to be on 20 year deep space missions between refits.
+The Atlas is nominally intended to be on 20 year deep space missions between refits.
+But realistically the expectation for such ships is that once launched they become a world onto themselves, continuing exploration without intervention or support from Starfleet.
 Having industrial replicators on board, the Atlas doesn't even have to be physically present at a starbase for refits - it can download the specs and do a refit wherever it is.